MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 Fabrikam would like to provide a GUI-based companion app as part of the universal driver package, so they port their Win32-based companion application to the Universal Windows Platform (UWP) and [pair the app with the device](https://docs.microsoft.com/windows-hardware/drivers/devapps/hardware-access-for-universal-windows-platform-apps).

 The resulting app is secure and can be updated easily because it is in the Windows Store.
-With the `componentsoftware.exe` application ready, Contoso uses DISM to pre-load the application offline on their Windows Desktop SKU images.
+With the `componentsoftware.exe` application ready, Contoso uses [DISM - Deployment Image Servicing and Management](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows) to pre-load the application offline on their Windows Desktop SKU images.

 ## Run from the driver store

-When possible, use the `DestinationDirs` section to make the driver run from the Driver Store by using a `DefaultDestDir` of 13.
+When possible, use the [**INF DestinationDirs Section**](../install/inf-destinationdirs-section.md) section to make the driver run from the Driver Store by using a `DefaultDestDir` of 13.
 This will not work for some devices.

 The following snippet is from the [`osrfx2_DCHU_component.inx`] file: